JetBrains/MPS-extensions/README.md

 ## Documentation

-If you would like more information on the individual extensions, please see our [documentation](https://jetbrains.github.io/MPS-extensions).
-The documentation's source is located in this repository's `docs` folder if you would like to contribute to it.
+If you want more information on the individual extensions, please see our [documentation](https://jetbrains.github.io/MPS-extensions).
+The documentation's source is in this repository's `docs` folder if you would like to contribute.
 To preview the documentation, run the following command:

 ```bash
 ./gradlew previewDocs # Mac and Linux
 gradlew.bat previewDocs # Windows
 ```

+## Creating a PR

+When you open a PR, the build on TeamCity needs to be approved by a colleague at itemis, and a PR review is necessary.
+If this doesn't happen, please ask in the Slack channel.
+Often, builds fail at the following step: Check for dirty files.
+If that happens, some migrations were not executed in the project.
+Run `./gradlew migrate remigrate` or `gradlew.bat migrate remigrate` on the command line to execute them and commit the changes.
+You can also copy the diff from the build log and apply it with `git apply` as a patch.
+You need to strip the line numbers, though:
+- Mac: `pbpaste | sed 's/^.\{13\}//' | git apply`
+- Windows Powershell: `Get-Clipboard | ForEach-Object { $_ -replace '^.{13}', '' } | git apply`
+- Linux solution 1: `xclip -o | sed 's/^.\{13\}//' | git apply`
+- Linux solution 2: `xsel --clipboard --output | sed 's/^.\{13\}//' | git apply`

+Please select the correct target branch for the PR.
+The master branch builds against the MPS master and is most likely not the branch you want to contribute to.
+After the PR is merged, a bot will automatically open a PR to merge the changes into the next maintenance branch.
+You don't have to do anything at the last step.